ZanzibarNuclear/nuclear-ambitions-shingle/docs/legal/privacy-policy.md

+Last Updated on July 16, 2024.

 # Privacy Policy

 Privacy Policy

-This Privacy Policy describes how Nuclear Ambitions, LLC ("we" or "us") collects, uses, and discloses information that we may obtain through your use of the [Your Website Name] website (the "Site").
+This Privacy Policy describes how Nuclear Ambitions LLC ("we" or "us") collects, uses, and discloses information that we may obtain through your use of the [World of Nuclear](https://worldofnuclear.com) website (the "Site").

 ## 1. Information We Collect